johnnygoblue/treasureIsland/README.md

 autograder.

-* `make -R -r`: default target that builds the project without errors and generates and executable file named `hunt` as a "release build"; options -R and -r disable automatic build rules, which do not work on the autograder;
+* `make -R -r`: default target that builds the project without errors and generates an executable file named `hunt` as a "release build"; options -R and -r disable automatic build rules, which do not work on the autograder;
   additionally, the release build should specify -O3 for optimization and should not specify -g to include debug symbols